 The standard measurement for office space in this area is around 880 sqft.
 Most properties in this region are approximately 2 floors.
 Most buildings in this market were built in 2000 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by walking is the most popular way to get to work amongst Harlan Heights folk.
+Arts, entertainment, and restaurants are the dominant industries in this area.
+Commute by walking is the most popular way to get to work amongst Harlan Heights residents.
 Commuting approximately 10 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Harlan Heights.